-The Harvard Negotiation Master Class is a five and a half day, highly personalized program designed for experienced negotiators who have completed a prior course in negotiation.
+The Harvard Negotiation Master Class is a three day, highly personalized program designed for experienced negotiators who have completed a prior course in negotiation.
 Those selected to participate will be assigned to small learning groups, take part in dynamic exercises with two-way feedback, and participate in intensive simulations.
 Participants will emerge from this program as highly skilled and confident negotiators who can drive complex negotiations.

 Who should attend this program?